• Skip to main content

 Dr Malliaras described in detail his typical patient’s journey which, if you’re reading this, you may find familiar.

-The typical persistent running injury journey.
+The typical persistent running injury journey

-You go get some physiotherapy and they give you a few exercises whilst giving the area a bit of a rub.
+You get some physiotherapy and they give you a few exercises whilst giving the area a bit of a rub.
 Things feel a bit better after a while so you try a run.
 The pain returns almost immediately.

 You go back to the physio and they suggest getting a scan.
 This shows some kind of pathology which, by the way, is almost inevitable and not indicative of whether you’ll be able to return to running without pain.
-You’re then placed on a conveyor belt of ever more invasive treatments, starting with injections all the way through to surgery.

 The issue you have now is that every intervention from that point on has actually made you weaker rather than stronger.
 And getting stronger is the only thing that will enable you to return to running.